Malta Gaming Authority: Functions

 The MGA cannot enforce any operator to return stakes that have been voluntary placed and lost in a fair game, but it can provide advice and assistance in enforcing the deposited money and the actual winnings and aids in dispute resolution with players and its licensees when necessary.

 In addition, the new gambling law in Malta introduces "a duty of care for operators".
 The MGA licence holders are expected to monitor players' gambling habits, look for signs of problematic behaviour and intervene when necessary.

 The MGA licenses several well-known online gambling companies.
 The list of current MGA licence holders is provided at the register page.

-Structure

-The MGA is composed of the following main entities: